reddit/devvit/devvit-docs/docs/guides/launch/launch-guide.md

 #### Suggested

-- A subscribe button - encourage re-engagement
+- A subscribe button - encourage re-engagement.
-- Leaderboards - a view into a user's community standing
+- Leaderboards - a view into a user's community standing.
-- Community Flair - leverage [user flair](https://support.reddithelp.com/hc/en-us/articles/205242695-How-do-I-get-user-flair) to give users special distinction in the community (this can be done programmatically via the API)
+- Community Flair - leverage [user flair](https://support.reddithelp.com/hc/en-us/articles/205242695-How-do-I-get-user-flair) to give users special distinction in the community (this can be done programmatically via the API).
-- User Generated Content - provide ways for users to contribute (think: custom post comments, drawings, level builders, etc)
+- User Generated Content - provide ways for users to contribute (think: custom post comments, drawings, level builders, etc).

 ### Organic distribution